|

 fingers of a giant left hand laid over the landscape.

-Description: This trail starts near the highest point of the Borchard Path and heads north-east, generally cutting across the contour of the land, although there are many steep dips and hills.
+Description: This trail starts near the highest point of the Borchard Trail and heads north-east, generally cutting across the contour of the land, although there are many steep dips and hills.
 It starts off in good shape and degrades as you get further from Borchard Rd.
 Part of this trail overlaps with the Middle Finger Trail.
 It peters out north of the Ring Finger Trail.
 The photo at right shows how the Jump Trail gets its name.

 Length (miles) |